Stage Left Theatre and Theate Seven of Chicago Present PRINCIPAL PRINCIPLE, Now thru 5/18

 Theatre Seven of Chicago and Stage Left Theatre announce the upcoming world premiere of Principal Principle, written by Theatre Seven Associate Artist Joe Zarrow and directed by Stage Left ensemble member Scott Bishop.
 Principal Principle is the third production of Stage Left's 32nd season and the second production of Theatre Seven's eighth season.
-Press opening is Friday, April 18th at 8:00 PM at Theater Wit, 1229 W Belmont.
+Press opening is tonight, April 18th at 8:00 PM at Theater Wit, 1229 W Belmont.
 The production runs through May 18th.

 Armed with her dreams of changing the world and eight weeks of training, Kay quits her corporate job to teach English in a Chicago public high school.
 She arrives to find that the copy machine, the system, and the spirits of her fellow teachers are all broken.
 Or are they?
 A dark comedy of academic intrigue, Principal Principle is a world premiere by playwright and former CPS teacher Joe Zarrow that takes a peek at the politics behind the closed doors of the teachers' lounge.